Note: Some links are affiliate. Please see disclosure at the bottom of this article for more information.

 - Don’t forget: gloves, hat and scarf (also great items to purchase in Ireland!), warm socks, water resistant walking boots.

-Have any tips for visiting Ireland in November and December?
+Have any tips for an Ireland winter vacation?
 Favorite Christmas markets?
 Share your tips in the comment section!